-HOW ACUPUNCTURE WORKS
+HOW ACP WORKS

 By placing very thin needles at precise points in the body, everything from arthritis, asthma, and fertility can be treated.

 Finally, scientists are now documenting with brain imaging studies and other high-tech tools how acupuncture arouses areas of the brain that register pain and are activated in recuperation.

 Doppler ultrasounds show acupuncture increases blood flow in the treated areas.
 Thermal imaging shows acupuncture makes inflammation subsides.

 There have always been parallels between the ancient concepts to modern anatomy.
 The 365 acupuncture points correspond to the nerve bundles and muscle trigger points.
 Meridians travel along major arteries and nerves.
 If you have a heart attack, the pain goes down the left arm, along the heart meridian.
 If you have gallbladder pain it will radiate to your right upper shoulder where the gallbladder meridian exists.

 Western medicine has always been skeptical about acupuncture and its effectiveness.
 Still something measurable can now be recorded when you stick a needle into a patient.

 Skeptical doctors feel that acupuncture has a very strong placebo effect.
 Yet acupuncture has been used on horses with great success: placebo thinking does not influence them.